gbif-norway/publishgpt/OVERVIEW.md

     attempt_autonomous: false
     text: |-
       GBIF.org is a global database for biodiversity data.
 Suitable data for publication includes:
-      - Species Occurrence Data and Sampling Event Data: Records of WHEN and WHERE a species (WHAT) was observed, and often by WHO (collector, citizen scientist, researcher, etc) - these may also be e.g. eDNA data even if the species identification only occurs at a higher taxonomic level.
+      - Species Occurrence Data and Sampling Event Data: Records of WHEN (columns for year/month/day, date, etc) and WHERE (columns for locality, latitude/longitude, footprintwkt, etc) a species/WHAT (columns for taxonomy, scientific name, or even higher level taxonomy like Family or Order, etc) was observed or collected.
+Often also includes WHO made the observation (collector, citizen scientist, researcher, etc) - these may also be e.g. eDNA data even if the species identification only occurs at a higher taxonomic level.
       - Checklists: Lists of species found in a specific area or ecosystem.
-      Look at this data and the metadata description critically.
+      Look at this data, especially the column headings, and the metadata description critically.
       Is this data suitable for publication on gbif.org?
 If it is, mark this Task as complete, otherwise let the user know and reject the the dataset using the RejectDataset function.
     additional_function: RejectDataset